 One thing I learned with having two kids is that no child is the same.
 One may love a particular game while the other may hate it completely.
 Allowing them to have free play time lets them find what they like and show what areas they excel in.

 This will help you massively when you’re looking to find extra-curricular activities for them.
-My daughter refused to join in when we were playing baseball in the garden, but as soon as we got the paints out, she rushed to them.
+My daughter refused to join in when we were playing baseball or basketball, but as soon as we got the paints out, she rushed to them.

 The next day I got her her own child’s art easel and she uses it daily.